-This Report for the year ended December 31, 2017 (the "Reporting Period") is presented to comply with Rule 13p-1 (the "Rule") under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This Report for the year ended December 31, 2022 (the "Reporting Period") is presented to comply with Rule 13p-1 (the "Rule") under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 This Rule, through Form SD, imposes certain reporting obligations on public companies that manufacture or contract to manufacture products containing conflict minerals that are necessary to the functionality or production of their products.
 Form SD defines "conflict minerals" as cassiterite, columbite-tantalite, gold, wolframite and their derivatives, which are currently limited to tin, tantalum and tungsten.
 We identified tin, tantalum, tungsten and gold ("3TG") that are necessary to the functionality or production of certain products that we manufactured or contracted to manufacture during the Reporting Period.
+In accordance with the instructions to Form SD and the Rule, this Report has not been audited by an independent private sector auditor.